- Data Utilization

 4-2Inability to Leverage Business Card Information for Sales Activities

-4-3Limited Access When Working Remotely
+4-3Limited Access While Working Remotely

 4-4Risk of Losing Business Cards